Unavoidable induced subgraphs in graphs with complete bipartite induced minors: Proof of

-We proved $b$ has at least three neighbors in $P$.
-By a symmetric argument, we can prove that $b'$ (resp.\ $q$, $q'$) has at least three neighbors in $R$ (resp.\ $A'$, $C'$).
+By a symmetric argument, we can prove that $R$ (resp.\ $A'$, $C'$) contains at least three vertices and $b'$ (resp.\ $q$, $q'$) has at least two neighbors in it.
 It remains to prove that $B'$ is complete to $Q$, or $B'\cup Q$ induces a graph with four vertices and five edges.
 So suppose that $B'$ is not complete to $Q$.

 Since $B'$ sees $Q$ and $B'$ is not complete to $Q$, there is at least one edge and at least one non-edge with ends in $B$ and $Q$.
 So, there must be a vertex, either in $B$ or $Q$, that is incident to such an edge and such a non-edge.
 Up to symmetry, we assume that this vertex is $b$ and $bq\in E(G)$ (so $bq'\notin E(G)$ and $q\neq q'$).
 If $b=b'$, or if $b\neq b'$ and $G[B'\cup Q]$ has only three edges (namely $bb'$, $qq'$ and $bq$), then $bqq'$, $b\beta' P p' c C' \gamma q'$ and $b b'\delta' R r' c' C' \gamma' q'$ form a theta from $b$ to $q'$.
 We proved that $b\neq b'$ and $G[B'\cup Q]$ has at least four edges.
 So, $G[B'\cup Q]$ has four vertices and it remains to prove that it has exactly five edges.
 So suppose for a contradiction that $G[B'\cup Q]$ has exactly four edges.